Thursday, May 28, 2015

 Sometime in late 2016, I hope to take (and pass!) my comprehensive exams in European History.
 So, during the past few months, I’ve tried to get up-to-speed on what has been written about the English Reformation.
 I went back only about fifty years or so, a half century in which scholars published a staggering amount of material.
 That is why I think of this little series of posts as a mere sampling.
 There’s just so much to read.
 I can’t get to it all.
 Be that as it may, I have given most of my attention to the most significant books and articles.
 No, I haven’t gotten to them all.
 But the works that appear in my survey tend to be well-known titles, with good reason.
 Anyway, here’s what I have come up with so far.
 Your observations are welcome.

-Any summary of the history of early modern England must be able to account for the origins of the Church of England and of the character of what was later called Anglicanism.
+Any summary of the history of early modern England must account for the origins of the Church of England and of the character of what was later called Anglicanism.
 How and why, for example, is Anglicanism distinct from those other Reformation families known as Lutheranism, Calvinism, and the Anabaptist tradition, the so-called Radical Reformation?
 To ask the question in a different way, why does the Church of England represent a unique expression of Protestantism?
 Why is the worldwide Anglican community listed as a separate branch of Protestant Christianity?
 Beyond the question of the origins of the Church of England, one might also ask about the continuity and character of English Catholicism, or about the nature, early beginnings, and demise of Puritanism.

 From a much broader perspective, investigations of the English Reformation tend to advance or reject what Patrick Collinson once referred to as “a kind of cosmic significance” that has been claimed for events that occurred in the sixteenth and seventeenth centuries.
 [1] Collinson was speaking about the Reformation in general.
 But to take his observation and apply it specifically to our topic, one might ask if the English Reformation was a kind of crucible of modern civilization.
 Was it that significant?
 Some have thought that it was.
 Fifty years ago, A. G. Dickens asserted that it was “a seminal episode in world history,” a period that “changed the outlook of Englishmen even as they braced themselves to make their astonishing impact upon western civilization.”
 [2] According to Dickens, knowing the story of the English Reformation is essential to understanding the historic greatness of England.
 Was he right?
 Of course, the answers to such questions must appeal to the history of how the Reformation unfolded in a unique way in England.